Luo-siyu/Luo-siyu.github.io/_posts/2021-11-28-Expedition-post.md

 2.Social Security Research

-There are plenty of bills about employment and trade union rights,health incentives schemes,animal welfare(kept animals),up-rating of benefits and so on.If our topic focus on social security, this site will be able to provide a lot of material.
+There are a lot of bills about employment and trade union rights,health incentives schemes,animal welfare(kept animals),up-rating of benefits and so on.If our topic focus on social security, this site will be able to provide a lot of material.

 3.Epidemiological impact Research

-Hansard has plenty of bills including the influence of epidemic on all aspects of society,such as education,economics,medicine and so on.For instance,Commercial Rent(coronavirus) bill describe the impact of covid on the economy.
+Hansard has several bills including the influence of epidemic on all aspects of society,such as education,economics,medicine and so on.For instance,Commercial Rent(coronavirus) bill describe the impact of covid on the economy.

 ## Question 2
 How well does the Hansard website facilitate those kinds of research?